Philamericus/tech-writer-spec/README.md

     "connected_tasks": []
   }
 ]
 ```

 ### Create a New Task
-To create a new technical writing task, use:
+This endpoint creates a new technical writing task.

-- HTTP Method and URI: **POST /task**
+- HTTP method and URI: **POST /task**
-- Required Headers: Authorization header with API key.
+- Required headers: Authorization header with API key.

-The request body uses the TaskInput schema.
+The request body uses the `TaskInput` schema.

-For example, the request body could be:
+An example request body is:
 ```
 {
   "title": "Write Release Notes",